simbo/css-reset-and-normalize/README.md

   - Added `main` and `summary` to HTML5 display-role reset selector

-## Differences from Nicolas Gallagher's normalize.css
+## Differences from normalize.css 3.2.2

-  - Removed everything that is already covered by Eric Meyer's Reset:
+  - Removed everything that is already covered or overwritten by Reset:
-      * `display:block` for HTML5 elements
+      * HTML5 display-role reset
       * `h1`: `font-size`, `margin`
       * `sub, sup`: `vertical-align`
       * `figure`: `margin`